Specialization: Entrepreneurship, General Management, Marketing

 1996-2000 MVC Corporation (Now: Mitsui & Co.
 Global Investment Ltd.), Founder, President & CEO

 1976-2000 Mitsui & Co., Ltd. (Now: Mitsui & Co.)

 2008 Awarded “Minister of The Small and Medium Enterprise Agency Award” (METI sponsored) for Promoting and Nurturing Entrepreneurship

-Professor Suga is Associate Dean for Marketing, Branding and Career Development.
-He teaches Entrepreneurship, Japanese Economy and Business in Japanese, using the case method of Harvard Business School and other prestigious business schools.
+Professor Suga is Associate Dean for Supporting Career Development and Fundraising for Scholarships.
+He teaches Entrepreneurship and Marketing, using the case method of Harvard Business School and other prestigious business schools.

 He has lectured as a guest speaker in Japanese and English for more than 50 institutions in the past 20 years in both academia and business, and published numerous books, essays and journal contributions, including “Case Studies: Starting Up Your Own Venture”『ケースで学ぶ実戦・起業塾』 (Aug.
 2010, Nikkei Shimbun Press Inc., co-authored with Kyoto Univ.
 Office of Society-Academia Collaboration for Innovation instructors, compiled and edited by Tetsuo Kitani), and “How to Do Venture Capital”『ベンチャー投資の実務』 (June 1997, Nikkei Shimbun Inc., co-authored with Mitsui & Co., ltd. /MVC Corp.).

 Between 2013 and 2017 Professor Suga authored the newspaper column series “A to Z of VB Management” in the Nikkei Business Daily and is still actively involved in several middle-size companies and start-ups with substantial track records of venture investments, either through having a seat on the board or by acting as an advisor to the President.